Researchers found that going out for a run may help improve your memory for a future exam.

-A new study published in the Cognitive Systems Research suggests that what you do after spending time studying can determine whether most of the information will retain in your memory.
+A new study published in the Cognitive Systems Research suggests that what you do after spending time studying can determine whether most of the information will remain in your memory.

-Based on the study’s findings, researchers are telling students to substitute playing video games for a quick jog in the park.
+Based on the study’s findings, researchers are telling students to substitute playing video games for a quick run in the park.